Skip to main content

 Research Workforce

 Training.
 Supporting outstanding scientists who will advance the field of mental health research is a priority for NIMH.
 NIMH uses institutional and individual funding mechanisms to support research training, education, and career development across a range of career stages from undergraduate education through early stage faculty positions.
-The institute maintains a robust investment in the career development of investigators in all priority research areas described in NIMH’s Strategic Plan for Research and is committed to the inclusion of individuals who enrich the diversity of perspectives in research.
+The institute maintains a robust investment in the career development of investigators in all priority research areas described in the NIMH Strategic Plan for Research and is committed to the inclusion of individuals who enrich the diversity of perspectives in research.

 Inclusion and Diversity.
 By prioritizing inclusion and diversity, NIMH remains steadfast in its commitment to improving recruitment, training, advancement, and retention of researchers from diverse backgrounds, including those from groups underrepresented in the biomedical and behavioral sciences, across areas of research funded by NIMH.
-For example, at the institutional level, NIMH supports the NIH Blueprint Program for Enhancing Neuroscience Diversity through Undergraduate Research Education Experiences (BP-ENDURE) that is focused on preparing undergraduates to enter and successfully complete neuroscience Ph.D. programs.
+Examples at the institutional level include NIMH’s support for the NIH Blueprint Program for Enhancing Neuroscience Diversity through Undergraduate Research Education Experiences (BP-ENDURE) that is focused on preparing undergraduates to enter and successfully complete neuroscience Ph.D. programs.
 Likewise, NIMH participates in the Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) effort to enhance diversity within the academic biomedical research workforce by providing support and mentorship to facilitate the transition of promising postdoctoral researchers from diverse backgrounds into independent faculty careers in research-intensive institutions.
 NIMH also encourages the neuroscience community to take advantage of the NIH-wide Faculty Institutional Recruitment for Sustainable Transformation (FIRST) Program , supported by the NIH Common Fund.
 Further, NIMH is participating in the BRAIN Initiative effort to support the establishment of facilities at minority-serving institutions and Institutional Development Award-eligible institutions for improved access to key neuroscience research resources.
 NIMH is also participating in an effort to evaluate the impact of the recent Plan for Enhancing Diverse Perspectives (PEDP) , a required element for some NIH applications to outline strategies to advance the scientific and technical merit of the proposed project through expanded inclusivity.
 In addition, NIMH offers several funding opportunities and supplement programs to enhance the diversity of the workforce.
-To better understand barriers and facilitators to achieving racial and ethnic equity in funding success, NIMH also hosted virtual listening sessions during which extramural researchers shared their experiences navigating the NIH grant application process.
+To better understand barriers and facilitators to achieving racial and ethnic equity in funding success, NIMH also hosted a virtual listening session during which extramural researchers shared their experiences navigating the NIH grant application process.

 Updated: